picolume/studio/SOFTWARE_REQUIREMENTS_DOCUMENT.md

 - Only known file types (`project.json`, `audio/*`) are extracted
 - Unsafe zip paths (traversal/absolute paths/duplicates) are rejected

+#### 7.5.4 UI Injection Safety (XSS)

+Projects (`.lum` / `project.json`) are treated as **untrusted input**, especially in the online build where the UI runs in a web page.

+To prevent HTML/script injection:
+- Renderers avoid interpolating project-provided strings into `innerHTML` / `insertAdjacentHTML`
+- User/project text is rendered via `textContent` and form control `value` properties
+- Any required markup (icons, layout wrappers) is created from fixed templates or `document.createElement`

 ---

 ## 8. File Formats